|1964 Model Year

 part number C3AE-6884-A, has been used on some but not all 64 model year 427 cars.
 The November of 1963 vol. 1 no. 2 "Shop

-the cars that I have documented it would seem that more did not receive this new system than did.
-The reasoning behind some cars
+From the cars that I have documented it would seem that more did not receive this new system than did.
+The reasoning behind

 Last but not least all 1964 427 engines in the Galaxies were painted black.
 The block, heads, water pump, timing chain cover,